 The first paper house of the Ottoman Empire was founded in Elmalık village of Yalova.
-The printing house, which was run by İbrahim Müteferrika, the first printer of the Ottoman Empire, is significant in terms of achieving the domestic production of paper, which was all imported at that time.
+The printing house, which was run by İbrahim Müteferrika, the first printer of the Ottoman Empire, is significant in terms manufacturing the paper, which was all imported at that time.

 Termal Hot Springs

-Termal Hot Springs are located in the city center of the Termal district of Yalova and they stand out as the most regular and advanced hot spring area of Türkiye.
+Termal Hot Springs (Termal Kaplıcaları) are located in the city center of the Termal district of Yalova and they stand out as the most complex hot spring area of Türkiye.

 Famous for its hydrangeas, Termal also hosts quite rare trees.
-It has 39 types of deciduous trees, 26 types of evergreen trees, 25 types of deciduous and evergreen shrubs, and 18 types of wrapping and covering plants.
-There are pine trees, magnolia trees and other different types of trees in Güney Park.
+It has 39 types of deciduous trees, 26 types of evergreen trees, 25 types of deciduous and evergreen shrubs, and 18 types of ivy type plants.
+There are pine, magnolia and other types of trees in Güney Park.

-Influenced by different cultures in history, Termal received the most attention and gained importance during the Roman period.
-According to researches, Termal Hot Springs, known to have emerged as a result of a major earthquake in 2000 B.C. , have been named Pythia Therma (power and power baths in Pythia) since the 6th century.
-This was because it was thought to belong to an underground god because of the steam and hot water that emerged in the earth crevices.
-The Elixir of Life thermal baths, built by King Constantine and restored by Justinian, are among the most popular thermal springs.
+Influenced by different cultures in history, Termal gained importance during the Roman period.
+According to the research, Termal Hot Springs, known to have emerged as a result of a prehistoric earthquake have been named Pythia Therma since the 6th century.
+This was because it was thought to belong to an underground god because of the steam and hot water that emerged in the earth’s crevices.
+The Elixir of Life thermal baths, built by Constantine and restored by Justinian, are among the most popular thermal springs.

-The thermal springs, which gained importance again in the time of Sultan Abdülhamit, took their final state during the period of Great Leader Atatürk.
-Atatürk attached great importance to Termal.
-He frequently visited Termal to take a rest and spent a long time here.
-As you can see, Termal has been a center of health and recreation in every period of its history.
+The thermal springs, which gained importance again in the time of Sultan Abdülhamid, took their final shape during the period of Great Leader Mustafa Kemal Atatürk.
+He frequently visited Termal to get some rest and spend some time here.

 Termal Hot Springs waters were examined by the Society of Medicine in 1892, and a hotel and a bath were built here after it was discovered that the waters were of equal quality with the waters of Aix Les-Bains.

-Various votive steles, tombstones, a church and a corridor, columns bearing the monogram of the Byzantine Emperor Justinian II (A.D.
-565-578) were found in the studies launched in 1932 with the excavation order given by Atatürk.
+Various votive steles, tombstones, a church and a tunnel, columns bearing the monogram of the Byzantine Emperor Justinian II (C.E 565-578) were found in the studies launched in 1932 with the excavation order given by Atatürk.